umerwaheed/PayPal-Integration-DotNet/README.md

 # PayPal-Integration-DotNet
 This Repository has code about how you can integrate PayPal into your DOTNET Application and the main focus is on PayPal Subscription.
+I'm using the .NET 6 version but I'm not using any PayPal SDK.
+So, you can use the same code in any DOTNET Version.

 There are three Projects:
 1. TechnicalVoiceApp:This is the console application just for the demo to send requests to PayPal using REST API.
 You can consider as the UI of your web application.